 Changes of address, telephone number, and emergency contact information may be changed by the employee in iSolved/Payday.
 Name change requests require documentation of the name change.
 The name in our system must match the name on your Social Security card.
-The Human Resources Office can note any preferred name or nickname in the employee electronic chart.
+The Human Resources Office can note any preferred name or nickname in the employee's electronic file.